Steadfast economic benefit from real-time wave measurements

 In the wider offshore community, there is a marked lack of awareness of the economic value of direct wave measurement with the vast majority of existing sites having limited spatial ocean measurement technology installed.

 Amongst turbine manufacturers, investors, foundation manufacturers and procurement teams, wave instrumentation can often be seen as a responsibility that doesn’t fall within their remit.
 Between one and four measurement devices per site are planned for, with often only one installed.

-For the team at Trios and Miros, this failure to communicate a persuasive economic case for instrumentation was the impetus behind this collaborative study with the aim being to provide a cost benefit analysis (CBA) which would inform the wider wind community, the insurance industry and the investor community of the conceivable benefits of improved measurement.
+For the team at Trios and Miros, this failure to communicate a persuasive economic case for instrumentation was the impetus behind this collaborative study with the aim being to provide a cost-benefit analysis (CBA) that would inform the wider wind community, the insurance industry and the investor community of the conceivable benefits of improved measurement.